-Kolkata, or “Calcutta”, is not an easy city to understand.
+Kolkata, or “Calcutta” in India is not an easy city to understand.
 You need to stay here for a while to figure out the Bengali people, their incredible cuisine, the unique culture, the numerous festivals and the rush hour traffic jams.

 This is a city that likes to take it easy, where the heart rules the head, where the old and the new merge and the rich-poor difference is in your face.
 Some people dislike it all so much that they leave never to return.
 Others so love it that they can never imagine leaving.